 3. How did selling your worldly possessions pay off?

 4. You and your wife did a Round-The-World Trip with your four children.
+Talk about a family gap year!
 What was the biggest challenge of the trip, and how did you overcome it?

 5. What was the biggest reward of the trip?